webmaxru/serverless-challenge/README.md

 ![Cut and paste URL](https://github.com/webmaxru/serverless-challenge/blob/master/images/pic-6.PNG)

-6. **This is the URL you have to paste in any browser.** After one second, the page will redirect automatically to a registration page.
-Fill the form and you will receive a confirmation email.
+6. **This is the URL you have to paste in any browser.** After one second, the page will redirect automatically to a challenge result page.
+Click on "Microsoft Azure Norway" button and show the resulting page to our experts at the booth to get your giveaway!

 # STEP 3 **Important!
 Go to "All services -> General -> Resource groups", click on the resource group you created and then "Delete resource group" (confirmation needed).
 Log out from Azure Portal.

-You are done!
-Now you have to visit us in our booth, show us the confirmation email and get your giweaway!